stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/overview.md

 * They are being tracked by TemplateInstances in each Namespace they are applied to.
 * They can contain pre-defined parameters such as ${namespace} or user-defined ${MY_PARAMETER} that can be specified within an TemplateInstance.

-Also you can define custom variables in `Template` and `TemplateInstace` .
+Also you can define custom variables in `Template` and `TemplateInstance` .
 The parameters defined in `TemplateInstance` are overwritten the values defined in `Template` .

 <details>
   <summary>Manifest Templates</summary>